Scalable and Equivariant Spherical CNNs by Discrete-Continuous (DISCO) Convolutions: Computational Cost and Memory Usage

 Without loss of generality we consider 1 layer, 1 channel, and a batch size of 1.
 For the DISCO spherical convolutional layer we consider axisymmetric filters with 4 nodes and $\theta_\textrm{cutoff}=3\pi/L$.
 For the axisymmetric harmonic layer we parameterize the filters with 10 nodes in harmonic space and use linear interpolation, similar to \cite{esteves2018learning}.

-For the DISCO layer we compute computational cost and memory usage via analytical calculations of the sparse tensor products and linear interpolation.
-Here $\Psi_{ji}$ is first created from which we count the number of non-zero values.
+For the DISCO layer we compute computational floating point (FLOP) cost via analytic calculations of the sparse tensor products and linear interpolation.
+For memory usage we explicitly construct the sparse $\Psi_{ji}$ tensor and then count the number of non-zero values; hence, the evaluation of memory usage is empirical rather than purely theoretical.
 For the axisymmetric harmonic layer we compute computational cost and memory usage via analytical calculations of the tensor products used in the precompute-based spherical harmonic transforms, convolutions and linear interpolation.

-Results are presented in Fig.~\ref{fig:costs}.
+Theoretical computational cost and empirical memory usage results are presented in Fig.~\ref{fig:costs}.
 For the DISCO spherical convolution both computational costs and memory usage scales linearly in the number of spherical pixels, i.e.\ as $O(N)= O(L^2)$.
 Furthermore, not only does the computational cost of the DISCO spherical convolution scale more favorably than the most efficient alternative equivariant spherical convolution layer but its absolute cost is also considerably lower.
 For 4k spherical images we achieve a saving in computational cost of $10^{9}$ and a saving in memory usage of $10^4$.

+Inspecting the theoretical computational cost, as considered above, has the advantage that it abstracts away details of a particular implementation, its level of optimization, and the hardware on which the model runs.
+Wall-clock compute time, while not independent of the aforementioned factors, is nevertheless typically of practical intersest and so is also evaluated.
+Due to limitations of the sparse tensor-vector product support in TensorFlow we explicitly batch the $p^\prime$ index of Equation~\ref{eq:memory_compression}.
+For computational evaluation we consider a $p^\prime$ batch size of 128 and evaluate the total compute time over all $p^\prime$, i.e.\ over all $p^\prime$ batches.
+On an NVIDIA RTX 3090 GPU we observe a wall-clock compute time of $0.0302 \pm 0.0018$, $0.0898 \pm 0.0025$, and $0.3255 \pm 0.0043$ seconds for resolutions of $L = 1024$, $L = 2048$, and $L = 4096$, respectively, when averaged over 10 experiments.
+With further improvements in sparse tensor support we expect efficiency gains in future.